 E1.
-Using economic models of international trade to analyse the impact of trade policies on major macroeconomic variables Theory classes, Seminars (cases), Final project E2.
-Understanding the mechanisms of internationalization of a company and Seminars (cases), Final project all routes of entry into foreign markets.
+Using economic models of international trade to analyse the impact of trade Theory classes, Seminars (cases), policies on major macroeconomic variables Course project, Final exam E2.
+Understanding the mechanisms of internationalization of a company and all routes Seminars (cases), Course project of entry into foreign markets.
 E3.
-Evaluate the constraints and opportunities different foreign markets, Seminars (cases), Final Project with the goal of internationalization decisions of a company.
+Evaluate the constraints and opportunities of different foreign markets, with the Seminars (cases), Course Project goal of internationalization decisions of a company.
 E4.
-Implement adaptation strategies of the various tools of marketing and Seminars (cases), Final Project promoting products and services to foreign markets.
+Implement adaptation strategies of the various tools of marketing and promoting Seminars (cases), Course Project products and services to foreign markets.
 E5.
-Understand the limitations and opportunities of transactions with Seminars (cases), Final project international financial markets E6.
-Know the main differences between accounting systems and their Seminars (cases), Final project adaptation through international accounting standards.
+Understand the limitations and opportunities of transactions with international Seminars (cases), Course project financial markets E6.
+Know the main differences between accounting systems and their adaptation Seminars (cases), Course project through international accounting standards.
 E7.
-Take fiscal decisions of locations of sources of income and residence Seminars (cases), Final project in an international business context, assessing the impact on management and business results
+Take fiscal decisions of locations of sources of income and residence in an Seminars (cases), Course project international business context, assessing the impact on management and business results